Cyclone5 FPGA Structure

 i/o pin as ADC.

 The memory systems of Altera Cyclone5 FPGAs have various features and limitations.

 I will not talk about the HPS side here, only the FPGA side.

 There are about 390 blocks (~3900 Kbits), each capable

 5-bit x 2K, 8-bit x 1K, 10-bit x 1K, 16-bit x 512, 20-bit x 512, 32-bit x 256, 40-bit x 256.

 If you instantiate bigger memories in Verilog, blocks will be automatically concantenated to build the bigger memory.

-There are pipeline registers on data, address, write-enable, so a M10K block read takes 2-cycles, but can be pipelined.
+There are optional pipeline registers on data, address, write-enable, so a M10K block read can one or 2-cycles, but can be pipelined.

 Dual port read/write is supported.